School districts cancel classes due to bus staff shortages - NewsBreak

 “We thank our families for their patience and understanding today,” officials at the School District of Beloit in Southern Wisconsin wrote in a Facebook post Monday .
 The city, which is home to roughly 37,000 people, is about 80 miles southwest of Milwaukee.

-The school district said classes would resume Tuesday, but added that “busing transportation issues may continue for the remainder of this week” and told parents of students who take the bus that there may be changes to pick up and drop locations and times.Window seat is safest?
-Where you sit on a bus or train impacts risk of catching COVID-19
+The school district said classes would resume Tuesday, but added that “busing transportation issues may continue for the remainder of this week” and told parents of students who take the bus that there may be changes to pick up and drop locations and times.Gaffney business owner, wife arrested after deputies seize 400 marijuana edibles

 The state has been dealing with a shortage for months .
 In July, transportation company Lamers was hoping to fill positions at locations across Wisconsin , including at the Fox Cities terminal in Menasha.